 Data Analysis

-The aim of this study is two-fold: 1) compare between Bayesian indices of effect existence and significance, 2) provide visual guides for an intuitive understanding of the numeric values in relation to a known frame of reference (the frequentist p-value).
-Thus, we will start by 1) presenting the relationship between these indices and main sources of variance, such as sample size, noise and null hypothesis.
+The aim of this study is two-fold: 1) comparison of Bayesian indices of effect existence and significance, 2) provision of visual guides for an intuitive understanding of the numeric values in relation to a known frame of reference (the frequentist p-value).
+Thus, we will start by 1) presenting the relationship between these indices and main sources of variance, such as sample size, noise and effect presence (null hypothesis is true for no effect and false if an effect is present).
 2) Compare Bayesian indices with the frequentist p-value and its commonly used thresholds (.05, .01, .001).
 Finally, we will show the mutual relationship between 3 recommended candidates.
 Taken together, these results will help us outline guides to ease the reporting and interpretation of the indices.

 In order to provide an intuitive understanding of values, data processing will focus on creating clear visual figures to help the user grasp the patterns and variability that exists when computing the investigated indices.
 Nevertheless, we decided to also mathematically test our claims in cases where the graphical representation begged for a deeper investigation.
 Thus, we fitted two regression models to assess the impact of sample size and noise, respectively.
 To ensure that any differences between the indices are not due to differences in their scale or differences in their bounds, we converted all indices to the same scale by normalizing the indices between 0 and 1 (note that BFs were transformed to posterior probabilities, assuming uniform prior odds) and reversing the p-values, the MAP-based p-values and the ROPE indices so that a higher value corresponds to stronger “significance”.